Dual-domain Multi-path Self-supervised Diffusion Model for Accelerated MRI Reconstruction: Results

 \subsection{Experimental Results}

 The visual comparison between our DMSM and other previous methods under different acceleration settings is illustrated in Figure \ref{fig:comp_methods_recon_fastmri} and \ref{fig:comp_methods_recon_IXI}.
 In T1-weight reconstruction, as shown in the top panel of Figure \ref{fig:comp_methods_recon_fastmri}, the UNet-based reconstruction exhibited substantial discrepancies from the ground truth.
 While supervised methods such as RsGAN and D5C5 demonstrated notable visual improvements, their performances diverged in specific aspects.
 The RsGAN-generated images achieved perceptually enhanced contrast but introduced excessive background noise, leading to degraded quantitative metrics.
 Replacing D5C5 with a self-supervised paradigm resulted in unstable reconstructions plagued by introducing artifacts and spatial distortions.
-In contrast, the recently proposed SSDiff method effectively recovered subtle anatomical structures, yet our DMSM framework achieved superior performance, particularly excelling in preserving edge sharpness and intensity homogeneity.
+In contrast, the recently proposed SSDiff and SSAD-MRI methods effectively recovered subtle anatomical structures, yet our DMSM framework achieved superior performance, particularly excelling in preserving edge sharpness and intensity homogeneity.
 Under the more challenging R=8 acceleration setting, the limitations of the baseline methods became even more apparent.
 We noticed that the self-D5C5 failed to produce reliable results, with reconstructions dominated by structural distortions.
-SSDiff showed reduced performance compared to the R=4 case, with noticeable intensity drifts in fluid-filled regions.
+SSDiff and SSAD-MRI both showed reduced performance compared to the R=4 case, with noticeable intensity drifts in fluid-filled regions in the T2 result.
 However, DMSM consistently delivered high-quality reconstructions.
 Similar trends were observed on T2-weighted fastMRI and PD IXI datasets.
+The visual improvements are more clearly illustrated with the aid of the corresponding error maps, together with the case-specific image quality metrics reported at the top of each image.